Pet Dental Care for Dogs and Cats in Branson, MO

 Anesthetized Dental Evaluation & Cleaning

-According to national guidelines, an anesthetized dental evaluation and cleaning with x-rays is indicated when tartar or gingivitis is seen, or at least once a year starting at age one for cats and small to medium dogs, and at age two for large dogs.
+• At least once a year for cats and small to medium dogs, and starting at age two for large dogs

-Advanced anesthetics and continuous monitoring by an experienced veterinary nurse- Pre-anesthetic exam and lab work to identify any risks
+• Pre-anesthetic exam and lab work to identify any health risks

-- Gas anesthesia and oxygen delivery through an endotracheal tube to protect airways
+• Gas anesthesia and oxygen delivered through an endotracheal tube to protect airways

 Common Treatments for Moderate to Advanced Dental Disease